 If the horrifying reality of this starvation could capture the attention of newspapers and social media users like the campaign to #BringBackOurGirls, we could make sure no child is left behind.
 You can help give this crisis the attention it needs by sharing this blog on Facebook or Twitter.

-Famine has struck in South Sudan
+Famine struck South Sudan

-Children in the world’s youngest country are facing a hellish combination of violence, extreme weather and a collapsing economy.
+Thankfully, by June, famine had eased but children in the world’s youngest country are facing a hellish combination of violence, extreme weather and a collapsing economy.

 Brutal fighting and a severe dry season have stopped many farmers from planting crops and forced others to abandon their harvests.
 With inflation as high as 800%, families are struggling to afford even basic staples and resorting to ‘wild foods’ like grass and seeds.
 Some parents have had to sell everything just to survive; they’ve fled home without warning and seen their villages burnt to the ground.